 Make sure you are heading in the right direction, unlike Viking great Jim Marshall…

 Reader Jesse heard the siren song of yellow bikini-clad Annie, and dabbled in a li’l Arbitrage!
-He wanted to know the best way to get the free money from Slate into his wallet and ultimately into Everbank where he could sit back and earn 1.25%.
+He wanted to know the best way to get the free money from his Chase Slate into his wallet and ultimately into Everbank where he could sit back and earn 1.25%.
 He already had a Citi® Dividend Platinum Select® Visa® Card – $100 Cash Back card, so this was simple.

 Requesting an overpayment from Citi is the easiest way I have found to do this.
 I recently overpaid my Citi Dividend card to show you screen captures of how I got back my over-payment (see below).
 Login to CitiCards.com.
 Click on the heading “Tools & Services”.
 Scroll down to “Request a Credit Balance Refund”.
 I had a $40 credit balance and clicked “Request Refund”.
 A check arrived a couple weeks later.
 Done and done.